-The Compensation Committee is responsible for the oversight of the senior officer and Association employee compensation program.
-The Compensation Committee is composed of five members of the Board of Directors and held four meetings during 2023.
+The Compensation Committee is responsible for the oversight of the Chief Executive Officer and Association employee compensation program.
+The Compensation Committee is composed of five members of the Board of Directors and held four meetings during 2024.
 The Committee annually reviews, evaluates, and approves the compensation policies, programs, and plans for senior officers and employees including benefits programs.